Student Charter

 When may Radboud University share personal data with another party?

 The Regulations governing Personal Data Protection stipulate when Radboud University shares personal data with another party.
-Refer to Radboud University's privacy policy for further information.
+For further information please refer to Radboud University's privacy policy.

 Safety, health and welfare

-Radboud University has facilities catering for the health, safety and welfare of its students.
+Radboud University has facilities catering for the health, safety and the welfare of its students.

 What is the Radboud University emergency number?